tony-framework/TonY/README.md

 ## Usage

 TonY is a Java library, so it is as simple as running a Java program.
 There are two ways to launch your deep learning jobs with TonY:
-- Use docker container.
+- Use Docker container.
 - Use a zipped Python Virtual Environment.

-### Use a docker container
+### Use a Docker container
-Note that this requires you have a properly configured Hadoop 2.9.1 and above cluster with docker support.
+Note that this requires you have a properly configured Hadoop cluster with Docker support.
 Check this [documentation](https://hadoop.apache.org/docs/r2.9.1/hadoop-yarn/hadoop-yarn-site/DockerContainers.html) if you are unsure how to set it up.
-Assuming you have properly set up your Hadoop cluster with Docker container runtime, you should have already built a proper docker image with required Hadoop configurations.
-The next thing you need is to install your Python dependencies inside your docker image - TensorFlow or PyTorch.
+Assuming you have properly set up your Hadoop cluster with Docker container runtime, you should have already built a proper Docker image with required Hadoop configurations.
+The next thing you need is to install your Python dependencies inside your Docker image - TensorFlow or PyTorch.

 Below is a folder structure of what you need to launch the job: